survivejs/webpack-book/manuscript/optimizing_build/01_minifying_build.md

 ...
 ```

-141 kB for a vendor bundle is a lot!
+167 kB for a vendor bundle is a lot!
 Minification should bring down the size quite a bit.

 ## Minifying the Code

-Minification will convert our code into a smaller format without losing any meaning.
+Ideally minification will convert our code into a smaller format without losing any meaning.
 Usually this means some amount of rewriting code through predefined transformations.
+Good examples of this are renaming variables or even removing entire blocks of code based on the fact that they are unreachable.
+A simple `if (false)` statement is a good example and this is a technique you can apply with webpack as discussed in the *Setting Environment Variables* chapter.

-Sometimes, this can break code as it can rewrite pieces of code you inadvertently depend upon.
+Sometimes minification can break code as it can rewrite pieces of code you inadvertently depend upon.
+Angular 1 was a good example of this as it relied on a specific function parameter naming and rewriting the parameters could break code unless you took precautions against it.

-The easiest way to enable minification is to call `webpack -p`. `-p` is a shortcut for `--optimize-minimize`, you can think it as `-p` for "production".
+The easiest way to enable minification in webpack is to call `webpack -p`. `-p` is a shortcut for `--optimize-minimize`, you can think it as `-p` for "production".
 Alternatively, we can use a plugin directly as this provides us more control.

-By default UglifyJS will output a lot of warnings and they don't provide value in this case, we'll be disabling them.
+### Setting Up Minification

 As earlier, we can define a little function for this purpose and then point to it from our main configuration.
+By default UglifyJS will output a lot of warnings and they don't provide value in this case, so we'll be disabling them in our setup.
 Here's the basic idea:

 **webpack.parts.js**